pwc88430/Foodie/README.md

    ![Screenshot 2023-12-06 145715](https://github.com/pwc88430/Foodie/assets/119768381/e362e18c-be6d-4171-a4a0-681e7b37b478)

 ## Contributions
 We welcome contributions!
-If you'd like to enhance or fix issues in the project, please follow our [contribution guidelines](CONTRIBUTING.md).
+If you'd like to enhance or fix issues in the project please let us know beforehand!.